jharwell/libra/docs/index.rst

 - As a stand-alone cmake framework, including packaging, versioning, installation, and deployment.

+The first flavor is preferred, as it is more scalable, and sticks to the single responsibility principle.
+When possible, LIBRA will detect if it is running under e.g., conan, and configure itself accordingly.

 This documentation has 3 parts, listed in probable descending order of interest:

 .. toctree::